albbaous/GWAS_phenotype/README.md

 # GWAS Phenotype
 A simple pipeline for extracting my phenotype — all the way through to running my GWAS.
 This is MetaboHealth as defined in Deelen et al., 2019

-# Phenotype
-This is a breakdown of the logic behind the script titled metabohealth.R

 ## Step 1 — Extracting Metabolites for Phenotype
 To get the correct data from **auth.dnanexus.com** (UK Biobank Research Analysis Platform), you need to use the `dx extract_dataset` command.